Shiphero/shbin/README.md

   - `export SHBIN_NAMESPACE=""`        # no namespace
   - `export SHBIN_NAMESPACE="pastebin_folder"`  # the full pastebin is inside pastebin_folder/"
   - `export SHBIN_NAMESPACE="pastebin_folder/{user}"`   # mix of both: each user has its own subfolder inside `pastebin_folder/`

 - [optional] To interact with the clipboard, we use the library `pyclip`.
   This may require some additional system dependencies depending your operating system.
 See [these notes](https://github.com/spyoungtech/pyclip#platform-specific-notesissues).

+  If you want to disable the automatic copying of the URL to the clipboard you can set the environment variable `SHBIN_COPY_URL=false` (or "0" or "no").

+  This is useful in some Linux distributions that use Wayland as the call via `wl-copy` that `pyclip` uses in such environment can be slow.

 PRs are welcome!